GrowingStone07/DE_Bootcamp_hackathon/README.md

 ### Implementation- Data Flow
-1. Used 2 lambda functions as Producer to generate Mock Data and pushed into Kinesis streams (i)	Lambda producer code to generate Ad Click Stream (ii)	Lambda producer code to generate Ad Conversions Stream
+1. Used 2 lambda functions as Producer to generate Mock Data and pushed into Kinesis streams
+   - Lambda producer code to generate Ad Click Stream
+   - Lambda producer code to generate Ad Conversions Stream